poelstra/mhub/README.md

 A *message* consists of a *topic* and optionally *data* and/or *headers*.

-The topic of a message typically represents e.g. a command or event, like `clock:arm` or `twitter:add`.
-Data can be the countdown time, tweet to add, etc.
+The *topic* of a message typically represents e.g. a command or event, like `clock:arm`, `twitter:add` or `/home/lights/kitchen`.

+*Data* can be the countdown time, tweet to add, light value, etc.
+It can be anything that's valid in JSON.

-Headers are for more advanced uses of the system, e.g. to support sending messages between multiple brokers.
+Headers are for more advanced uses of the system, e.g. to support sending messages between multiple brokers, but also e.g. to mark certain messages to be persistent (i.e. any future subscriber will also receive it, see `HeaderStore` below).

 ### Publish / subscribe (pubsub)